Convicted child killer found fit to be resentenced for murder

 The Arkansas Supreme Court later ruled the state law addressing minors who kill doesn't apply retroactively to Segerstrom's case.
 The court ruled he has to be allowed a sentencing hearing before a judge or jury at which he can present evidence and testimony in his favor.
 The sentencing range now is 10 to 40 years or life, with the possibility of parole.

 Washington County had two other cases of teen murderers sentenced to life without parole.
-Both those men have since beern released from prison:
+Both those men have been released from prison.

 • James Dean Vancleave of Springdale was convicted of capital murder for killing 23-year-old Debra King.
 He was 16 when he killed King on Jan.
 29, 1978, at a convenience store on Elm Springs Road.
 Vancleave stabbed King 16 times, slashed her hand 11 times and tried to slash her throat with a small hunting knife to get $30 from her purse.
 The cash register wasn’t touched.
 Vancleave was paroled in March 2018.